Psysded/my_bash_scripts/restart-connection/README.md

-# Project Name
+# Restart Connection
-The goal of this project is ...
+The goal of this project is to restart iwd process.

-#### Dependency
--

 ## Usage
 ```
-./memcalc_min.sh 340
+./restart-connection
 ```
 ## Result
 ```
-RAM consumed by Discord: 947 MB
-RAM consumed by firefox: 434 MB
-RAM consumed by mariadbd: 352 MB
+Finish
 ```